dcoffman8/my-git-test/readme.txt

-This is my first GitHub push!
+This is my updated version of the file.
+I'm learning Git and GitHub from the terminal.